Information about services eligible practitioners and allied health professionals can provide to patients under the Better Access initiative.

 Confirming mental health items and limits

-Call us to check:
+Or you can call us to check:

 - how many allied mental health services the patient has already received in the calendar year